francesjgonzales/proj3/README.md

     - "Procfile" is created and saved in same file as where the app.py file is.
     - Inside the file, add in the app filename ensure that text is only 1 line.
 7. Install requirements file using **pip3 freeze --local > requirements.txt**
+8. Set python flask debug to False
-8. Commit everything using the following:
+9. Commit everything using the following:
 ```
 git add .
 git commit -m "<Commit Message>"
 ```
-9. Push to Heroku
+10. Push to Heroku
 ```
 git push heroku master
 ```
-10. Go to Heroku
+11. Go to Heroku

 **Heroku**
 1. Go to your assigned app file